van der Meer

 This Das Leben am Haverkamp collaboration was shown during Future Generation at Amsterdam Fashion Week.

-Collage & sketch by Dewi Bekker for the upcoming collection.
+Collages & sketches by Dewi Bekker for the upcoming collection.

 Collage of upcoming work Gino Anthonisse

-Henri Verhoef has been using pieces from Gino Anthonisse and Dewi Bekker in this shoot.
-Well, we are ready to discover new areas!
+Henri Verhoef photographed pieces from Gino Anthonisse and Dewi Bekker in his project.

 Lemonade, day 8

 Gino Anthonisse’s collection Lost Wonder in a photography project of Anouk van Kalmthout!

 photography: Anouk van Kalmthout / model: Dax van Eijkeren and Julia Baas